International Ombudsman Institute

 The role of Ombudsman institutions is to protect the people against the violation of rights, abuse of powers, unfair decisions and maladministration.
+In this sense, Ombudsman institutions are national human rights institutions.
 They play an increasingly important role in improving public administration while making the government's actions more open and its administration more accountable to the public.

 In its effort to focus on good governance and capacity building, the IOI supports its members in a threefold way: training, research and regional subsidies for projects.
 The IOI is organised in six regional chapters (Africa, Asia, Australasia & Pacific, Europe, the Caribbean & Latin America and North America) and has three working languages (English, French and Spanish).

 The General Secretariat is located in Vienna (Austria) and is run by the Austrian Ombudsman Board (Volksanwaltschaft) since 2009.

+Comparison and relation to national human rights institutions

+Many Ombudsman institutions works as national human rights institution (NHRI), while many works as mediators.
+In 2020, the General Assembly of United Nations "recognized that the role of Ombudsman and mediator institutions, whether they are national human rights institutions or not, is the promotion and protection of human rights and fundamental freedoms, promotion of good governance and respect for the rule of law".
+Also in 2020, a report to the Secretary General of UN General Assembly, encouraged "the Ombudsman, mediator and other national human rights institutions to request accreditation by the Global Alliance of National Human Rights Institutions."